-What an amazing time we had at Canberra Home Show last week firstly, building the Cyprus granny flat and then showcasing it over the weekend.
+What an amazing time we had at Canberra Home Show last week firstly, building the Cyprus and then showcasing it over the weekend.
 Cyprus 1 bedroom granny flat was built and fully furnished just for the show by Queanbeyan based Canberra Outdoor Structures – quite a lot of effort just for a 3-day event but, oh boy, it was worth it.
 Granny flat Cyprus was wowed by the builders and also by show visitors and everyone who saw it.
 Scandinavian engineered and energy efficient buildings have never failed to impress the world.

 Below is 0:20s video of inside shots in Cyprus granny flat displayed at Canberra Home Show

-“I believe we got the design of Cyprus granny flat right”- said Remi Buika, the Co-founder of YZY kithomes after the successful 3 days of chatting to the Show visitors.
+“I believe we got the design of Cyprus right”- said Remi Buika, the Co-founder of YZY kithomes after the successful 3 days of chatting to the Show visitors.
 Indeed, the reactions of people stepping inside the building then taking a walk around were more than a desirable feedback.

 There are the key feedback points from the visitors, that describe the cabin.